CAP plugin support in a FIPS 140-2 environment

 This plugin includes the Elasticsearch Reporter Configuration plugin.
 Therefore, the same limitations regarding TLS and trusting all certificates applies.

-For authentication to an external service such as the GitLab server, use TLS or SSL.
+For authentication to an external service such as the GitLab server, use TLS.
 The password must be a minimum of 14 characters.
+Any additional external service (Jira, Hipchat, etc.) must use TLS.

-For authentication to an external service such as the GitLab server, use TLS or SSL.
+For authentication to an external service such as the GitLab server, use TLS.
 The password must be a minimum of 14 characters.

 Only the OAuth 2.0 implementation is FIPS 140-2 compliant, so always use this plugin with Oauth2 OIDC providers.